KRL Commuterline: Commuterline era

 The current form of electric train service in Jakarta was begun in 2008.
 Jabotabek Urban Transport Division, a sub-unit of KAI that handles commuter service around Jabodetabek, spun-off to form KAI Commuterline Jabodetabek (KCJ).
 Ticket revenues, rolling stock maintenance, and station management was transferred to the newly formed subsidiary, but all operational matters (e.g. scheduling and dispatching), rolling stock, stations and infrastructures remained under KAI responsibility.
+At the same time, all track matters and station construction and maintenance were handled by the Ministry of Transportation.

 The modernization of the commuter railway system, however, did not begin until 2011.
-Network operations were greatly simplified from 37 point-to-point service patterns into six integrated lines (known as "loop line" system) all running local, stopping at every station, as express services were abolished.
+Network operations were greatly simplified from 37 point-to-point service patterns into six integrated lines (known as "loop line" system) all running local, stopping at every station, as all express services were abolished.
 Service was also simplified into two service classes: Economy class (cheaper service without air conditioning, subsidized by Ministry of Transportation) and Commuter class (more expensive service with air conditioning).
-On 17 April 2013, the commuter line extension to Maja in the Green Line commenced operation.
+On 17 April 2013, the Commuterline extension to Maja in the Green Line commenced operation.
 On 25 July 2013, the economy class was discontinued, leaving the Commuter class as the sole service class throughout the network.
 In July 2013, the operator introduced the COMMET (Commuter Electronic Ticketing) system replacing the old paper ticket system and changing the old fare system into 'progressive fare' system, as well as modernization of all 80 serving stations.

-Starting on 1 April 2015, the Nambo line extension operation is commenced.
+Starting on 1 April 2015, the Nambo line extension operation formally commenced.
 Three line extensions have been opened between 2015 and 2017: the extension of Pink Line to Tanjung Priuk station which commenced operation on 22 December 2015, the extension of Green Line to Rangkasbitung station which commenced operation on 1 April 2017, and the extension of Blue Line to Cikarang station which commenced operation on 8 October 2017.
 In July 2015, KA Commuter Jabodetabek served more than 850,000 passengers per day, which is almost triple the 2011 figures, but still less than 3.5% of all Jabodetabek commutes.

 Until 5 March 2014, KA Commuter Jabodetabek only operates 8-car trainsets on all lines.
 In 2016, the operation of 12-car trainsets commenced.
 As of December 2019, it operates 1,057 trips per day by 90 trains.

-Service routes
+Importation of used Japanese trainsets for use in Commuterline resulted in a 2023 controversy, when the importation of the used trains were banned.

+In May 2022, KAI Commuter announced some changes to the network, marking the first modification of the routing system since 2011 reform.
+The Loop Line was discontinued with its Jatinegara-Manggarai loop part being absorbed by the Cikarang Line, which ceased service from Manggarai to Jakarta Kota in favor of the loop and was rebranded as Cikarang Loop Line with blue-circled "C" symbol.
+The Nambo branch of the discontinued line was absorbed by the Central Line, which was rebranded as Bogor Line with red-circled "B" symbol.

+The KRL Commuterline officially marked its centennial in 2025.